Middelbare Technische School (Haarlem)

-The Middelbare Technische School is a former MTS middelbare school on the Verspronckweg, Haarlem, The Netherlands.
+The Middelbare Technische School is a former MTS middelbare school on the Verspronckweg, Haarlem, Netherlands.
 It is one of the oldest public vocational schools in Haarlem, built as a boys school in 1919, which grew out of the first Ambachtsschool that was located on the Kamperstraat.
 It currently houses one of the locations of the Sterren College.

 History

-It was this school that had such a difficult time during World War II because it was run by National Socialists.
+This school that had such a difficult time during World War II because National Socialists ran it.
 After the war, it became the "Hoger Technische School" (HTS), and the young students were taught how to fix trams, trains, and airplanes.
 On the Indonesian island Flores, many technical achievements were realized after being drawn and fabricated in this school.

-In 2010 the school and its history was one of the subjects at the Historisch Museum Haarlem's exhibition "Leren voor het Leven" (learning for life), a compilation of materials from various vocational schools in the Haarlem area.
+In 2010 the school and its history were one of the subjects at the Historisch Museum Haarlem's exhibition "Leren voor het Leven" (learning for life), a compilation of materials from various vocational schools in the Haarlem area.